 But there are ways to cover rehab costs.
 You can combine different strategies to pay for drug treatment.

-Most alcohol rehab treatment centers have an expert on call who can help you discover the best treatment options depending on your budget.
+Most alcoholic treatment services have an admissions team who can help you discover the best treatment options depending on your budget.

 How to get Help for Addiction without Insurance